Ujang360/py-mpworker/README.md

 # Python - Multiprocess Worker

-This a wrapper class for periodict multiprocess worker in Python, currently only support Python 3.6 or above
+This a wrapper class for periodic multiprocess worker in Python, currently only support Python 3.6 or above

 ## Install using PyPI